lamp-io/docs/tutorials/laravel/github-dev-stage-live.md

 && chown -R www-data:www-data bootstrap/cache \
 && chown -R www-data:www-data storage
 ```
-view it
+- edit the `{your_user}` part and click `Run`
+- once the run is complete, scroll back near the top and click the `View: app-XXXXX.lamp.app` link

+You should see "Laravel Demo Stage" proving that we just deployed the stage branch of your github repository.

-OK now that we have a stage app setup lets configure automatic deploys for it like we did for master->live.\
+Now that we have a stage app setup lets configure automatic deploys for it like we did for master->live.

 ### setup webhook deploys for stage
 navigate to https://www.lamp.io/api